xrdocs/8000/_tutorials/cisco-8000-pbts-implementation-basic.md

 author: Yosef Manasseh
 excerpt: >-
   This post aims to describe PBTS implementation on Cisco 8000 routers.
-It will cover feature operation, configuration, verification, and other notes like constraints and supported scale.
+It will go over feature operation, configuration, verification, and other notes like constraints and supported scale.
 tags:
   - iosxr